 In late April 2020, several MAN A22 (Euro 6) buses were registered and were parked at Ulu Pandan Bus Depot under storage.

 Despite the many buses currently in storage, a large influx of new buses is expected in the near future.
 Unless there are plans for a drastic increase in bus service levels in the coming months or years, the glut of excess buses in storage (registered or otherwise) will continue to exist.

-Currently, a total of 150 Euro 6 single-deck buses (MAN A22) and 250 Euro 6 double-deck buses (MAN A95) are in the midst of registration as part of a bus purchase in 2018.
+In February 2020, a total of 150 Euro 6 single-deck buses (MAN A22) and 250 Euro 6 double-deck buses (MAN A95) were in the midst of registration as part of a bus purchase in 2018.
 Registration of these new buses has been slow due to the introduction of 50 diesel hybrid buses (Volvo B5LH) and 60 electric buses (BYD K9 (Gemilang), ST Engineering Electric Bus, Yutong E12, Yutong E12DD) which are bring prioritized for introduction to revenue service.

 In addition, the LTA has awarded tenders for more buses, namely 111 Euro 6 double-deck buses (MAN A95) awarded later in 2018, followed by a further 100 Three-Door Euro 6 Double Decker Buses scheduled to enter service in 2020.
-As of February 2020, neither of these buses have been sighted in Singapore.
+The 111 MAN A95 Euro 6 Batch 2 buses commenced registration from 20 March 2020.